altocodenl/TODIS/readme.md

    - can pass a hash as path if the function is expecting a hash? or just prepend with @.
 Then no need for @foo@bar
    - @ generates more calls
    - understand how a computer works, this goes on top of the flat next, but a computer still has a notion of calls at the lowest level
+   - State of a component is the data inside the component at a point in time.

 calls are time that happen in the dataspace. the data is the space, the calls are the time and therefore transform space itself. data and space make each other.